Early Career Leadership Master Class and Fellowship

 COBRA is an endorsed action of the United Nations’ Decade of Ocean Science for Sustainable Development.

 The centerpiece of the Education activity of COBRA is a “Master Class” that trains early career researchers (ECRs) in deep-sea expedition planning from start to finish.
 The Master Class – delivered virtually over the course of 13 weeks – is designed to equip participants with the skills and tools to successfully design, propose, execute, and report on deep-sea oceanographic field research with a collaborative, just, equitable, diverse, and inclusive approach.
 Topics covered include reviewing the types of assets for conducting deep-sea research and exploration, funding and proposal writing tips, developing concepts through respectful and reciprocal engagement with others, cruise preparation how-to, at-sea operations planning, using telepresence for research and outreach, permitting and reporting, data management, and ocean law.
 See the COBRA Master Class website for examples of training materials.
-A variety of international subject matters experts provide instruction, broadening the participants’ networks.
+A variety of international subject matter experts provide instruction, broadening the participants’ networks.
 Participants apply their learning through the design of an independent project.
-Participants also synthesize learning by contributing to the development of an open-access “how to” manual, for which they receive co-authorship.

 Participants selected for the virtual Master Class training opportunity are eligible to receive a US$2,000 stipend to support their participation.
-Participants are also eligible to receive an additional US$1,000 stipend to support their remote participation in the June 2023 cruise telepresence learning opportunity.
 Previous hands-on experience with deep-sea research, outreach, or policy is not required.
-Participants are considered COBRA Fellows for the 2023 calendar year and are eligible for additional COBRA leadership training opportunities.
+Participants are considered COBRA Fellows for the calendar year and are eligible for additional COBRA leadership training opportunities.

 Future Master Classes